Skip to content

 He is a Fellow of the Royal Agricultural Societies, a recent past Honorary Vice President of the Royal Highland & Agricultural Society of Scotland and is a Recognised European Valuer (REV).

-Martin has been married to Isla for 26 years and has three children.
-Kirsty, a graduate of San Francisco working in the environmental sciences field, Kate a graduate of Harper Adams and currently working in NZ, and Will is reading Finance at Dundee.
+Martin has been married to Isla for 27 years and has three children.
+Kirsty, a graduate of San Francisco working in the environmental sciences field, Kate a graduate of Harper Adams and currently working in Scotland, and Will is reading Finance at Dundee.
 Outwith work, Martin runs 5k’s, is a curler during the winter months, farms, climbs Munros and is a director of his local Community Development Trust.

 Julie Liddle LLM, FRICS, FAAV, MCIArb